 Anger and haste hinder good counsel.
 (B)

 Many tend to offer advice rather than practical assistance to someone in an unpleasant situation.
 (Rosalind Fergusson)

-Regular, much similar counsel may reach more or less fixed prices - it must be good to know that
+3. Regular, much similar counsel may reach more or less fixed prices -.

 Counsel is no comment.
 (9)